abcnorio/nspawn-aiml/Readme.md

 apt-get install unattended-upgrades --no-install-recommends
 ```

 Now use your editor of choice.
-Install an editor you like, ... put in the name
+Install an editor you like as `root`, put in the name, and use it.

 ```bash
 EDITORNAME="joe"